 Adversaries use a broad spectrum of tools and tactics to compromise security.
-A Red Team try to do the same.
+A Red Team does the same.
 Red Teams test the entire security posture of the organization: physical, digital and social, using any and all techniques.
 When used effectively, a Red Team doesn't just help security organizations find vulnerabilities in their environments, it can also help organizations prove the need for changes in plans and strategies.
 Red Teaming mimics the tactics, techniques and procedures of real attackers, where the organization or company as a whole is learned and analyzed, and not just the area that was scoped to be tested, like in a normal pentesting engagement.

 Adversaries don’t play by any rules.
 Attackers adapt and learn from their failures.
 A good Red Team then has to adapt and play by the same rules of the adversary, in other words: no rules.
 Red Teams can solve problems through an indirect and creative approach, using reasoning that is not immediately obvious, and involving ideas that may not be obtainable by using only traditional step-by-step logic.